example42/puppet-glance/README.md

 ###Resources managed by glance module
 * This module installs the glance package
-* Enables the glance service
+* Enables the glance-api and glance-registry services
 * Can manage all the configuration files (by default no file is changed)

 ###Setup Requirements